Clyde21-dev/Web-dev-projects/README.md

 # The Complete Full-Stack Web Development Bootcamp Projects

-This repository contains all the projects, exercises, and practice files I have completed as part of [*The Complete Full-Stack Web Development Bootcamp*](https://www.udemy.com/course/the-complete-full-stack-web-development-bootcamp/) on Udemy.
+This repository contains all the projects, exercises, and practice files I have completed as part of [*The Complete Web Development Bootcamp*](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=ST5MT020225CROW) on Udemy.

 The goal of this repository is to document my progress, showcase the concepts I've learned, and provide a reference for future use or additional learning.
 Each folder corresponds to a different section, chapter, or topic in the course and may include its own README or instructions.